VE3NEA/enigma-cuda/README.md

 `2` = bigrams, `3` = trigrams.
 The default is `023`.

+`-d <device number>`   Use the specified GPU device.
+Device indices start with 0.
+If this switch is not present, the GPU with the highest number of multiprocessors is used.

 For compatibility with enigma-suite, the program can use only the unigrams or bigrams file, but not both.